Isaac Lawson

-He afterwards became a physician to the British army and took part in the Austrian Wars of Succession.
-His death is possibly due to wounds inflicted at the Battle of Lauffeldt on 2 July 1747.
-He died at Oosterhout in the Netherlands in the same year.
+He later became a physician for the British army and took part in the War of the Austrian Succession.
+His death was possibly caused by wounds he sustained at the Battle of Lauffeldt on 2 July 1747.
+He died at Oosterhout in the Netherlands later that year.

 Legacy

 Linnaeus dedicated to him the genus Lawsonia, the henna of the East.
 Lawson is mentioned in Dr. Maton's edition of Linnaeus's Diary, and included in his reprint of Richard Pulteney's View of the Writings of Linnaeus.

 Another Isaac Lawson, possibly a son, entered Leyden University 13 March 1747, and is described in the register as Britanno-Edinburgensis.